Ospina Explores the Struggle of Searching for Community in New Book

 Her next novel, which is scheduled to be published in Colombia in spring 2022, deals with nonhuman animals and the environment, another area of interest.
 “Fiction is an enormous space of inquiry where I have the freedom to truly explore urgent intellectual issues,” Ospina said.

-Ospina’s work in the classroom feeds her fiction—her classes in writing fiction in Spanish have allowed her to have deep engagement with the craft of fiction.
+Ospina’s work in the classroom feeds her fiction—her classes in writing fiction in Spanish have allowed her to have deep engagement with the craft.
 This fall she’ll also be teaching a course called Territories of Dwelling, Desire and Resistance in Latin America.

 “The classroom space is such a vibrant, intellectually stimulating place,” she said.
 “I think that my pedagogical practice is one of the very important sources of my creative work in general.
 I feel like Wesleyan feeds my creative energy in so many ways, including through the amazing artistic programming that the University offers.”